Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Principal bundles

 \subsubsection{Duplex superspace in general relativity}

 The Hodge-dual operator works as the parity operator and induces a duplex superspace in $\Omega^2(\TsM)$ over the four-dimensional manifold as shown in section \ref{242}.
-The superspace consisting of the Lorentz curvature two-forms is crucial in physics because it is related to the structure of the space-time itself.
-Various representations of general relativity in four-dimensions are summarized in Ref.\cite{krasnov2020formulations}. \begin{definition}[Hodge-dual Lorentz curvature] Suppose Lorentz curvature $\RRR$ is given in the Lorentz bundle.
-A Hodge-dual of the Lorentz curvature is defined owing to the Hodge-dual operator as
+The superspace consisting of curvature two-forms of the inertial bundle is crucial in physics because it is related to the structure of the space-time itself.
+Various representations of general relativity in four-dimensions are summarized in Ref.\cite{krasnov2020formulations}. \begin{definition}[Hodge-dual Lorentz curvature] A Hodge-dual of the curvature of the inertial bundle is defined owing to the Hodge-dual operator as

 where

 \end{definition}

 The Hodge-dual operator squared yields eigenvalue equation $\HD\bcdot\HD(\RRR^{ab})=\RRR^{ab}$; thus, the operator has eigenvalues of $\pm1$.
 Owing to \textbf{Remark \ref{vpvm}}, a space of the two-form objects is split into two subspaces as